Almighty-Mose/Almighty-Mose.github.io/_posts/2018-03-29-shooting_match_finder_-_a_cli_data_gem.markdown

 ***TWICE***

 Which was annoying.
 Turns out, if a match hasn't yet opened it's registration, there's additional information displayed at the very top of the details page!
 Since my xpath descriptors are based on specific div and p tags, a match that has that extra info needs to be scraped differently!
 Otherwise, I was getting all sorts of strange behavior from my program.
 Certain matches would display exactly as I wanted them to, others would display wrong information.
-Luckily, Practiscore has standardized the way it shows this additional registration information, so I was able to emply some simple logic to determine whether or not a match had opened registration.
+Luckily, Practiscore has standardized the way it shows this additional registration information, so I was able to employ some simple logic to determine whether or not a match had opened registration.
 But I still had to do scraping code twice.

 **IT LIVES!**